 In larger aviaries, Black Cap Lory mix well with other Black Cap Lories, Moluccan Lories and similar sized Lories.
 With any birds always be careful when introducing a new bird into the flock as sometimes just like people an individual can have a bad attitude.
 It is recommend when introducing a new bird into the flock, to have what I call a soft release cage.
 The new bird is place in this cage inside the aviary and all birds are able to adjust, interact and get use to each other.
 After two weeks then introduce the bird into the aviary.
 This should stop the original bird from mobbing the intruder.

-Black Cap Lories are quite easily bred and reach matures at 8 month or later.
+Black Cap Lories reach matures at 8 month or later.

 Clutches consist of an average of two eggs, which will incubate for a period of 24 days.